espressif/esptool/docs/en/espefuse/index.rst

 Below you can see some examples of the script.
 This script file is run from ``espefuse.py`` as ``exec(open(file.name).read())`` it means that some functions and imported libs are available for using like ``os``.
 Please use only provided functions.
 If you want to use other libs in the script you can add them manually.

-Inside this script, you can call all commands which are available in CLI, see ``espefuse.py --help``.
+Inside this script, you can call all commands which are available in CLI, see ``espefuse --help``.
 To run a efuse command you need to call ``espefuse(esp, efuses, args, 'burn_efuse DISABLE_DL_DECRYPT 1')``.
 This command will not burn eFuses immediately, the burn occurs at the end of all scripts.
 If necessary, you can call ``efuses.burn_all()`` which prompts ``Type 'BURN' (all capitals) to continue.``.
 To skip this check and go without confirmation just add the ``--do-not-confirm`` flag to the ``execute_scripts`` command.

 This command supports nesting.
 This means that one script can be called from another script (see the test case ``test_execute_scripts_nesting`` in ``esptool/test/test_espefuse_host.py``).

 ::

-    espefuse.py execute_scripts efuse_script1.py --do-not-confirm
+    espefuse execute_scripts efuse_script1.py --do-not-confirm

 Additionally, you can implement some checks based on the value of efuses.
 To get value of an efuse use ``efuses['FLASH_CRYPT_CNT'].get()``.
 Some eFuses have a dictionary to convert from a value to a human-readable as it looks in the table is printed by the ``summary`` command.
 See how it is done for ``CODING_SCHEME`` when ``get_meaning()`` is called: